-any people have difficulty sleeping for a number of reasons - be it stress, worry, anxiety, pain, bad habits and routines.
-Poor sleep habits (often referred to as 'hygiene') can make these difficulties even worse.
-Obtaining healthy sleep is important for both physical and mental or emotional health.
-It can also improve productivity and overall quality of life.
+any people with post-viral fatigue syndrome (PVFS) or chronic fatigue syndrome (CFS) find they have difficulties with sleep.
+Poor sleep habits (often referred to as 'hygiene') can make these difficulties worse.
+Obtaining healthy sleep is important for both physical and mental health.
+It can also improve productivity and overall quality of life